Testing accuracy of qubit rotations on a public quantum computer: Benchmark

 In addition to the above tests, we have checked on bogota how the amplitudes of the fit, i.e. coefficients $A$ and $B$ decrease with an increased number $n$ of $S_\theta$ gates, in analogy to the standard benchmark tests \cite{bench,deep}.
 The decay of $A$ and $B$ over the number of gates corresponds to the decoherence induced by gates and environment.
 For an odd number $n$ the signs of $A$ and $B$ alternate every two $S_\theta$ gates.
 We estimate the error-per gate $r$ with a fit to the formula \be \sqrt{A^2+B^2}=(1-r)^n D. \ee (For even $n$ the ideal expectation is $A=B=0$, so we don't include these data.)

 We found that the error gets accumulated as confirmed by checking the fit after $n=62$ and $n=63$ $S_\theta$, see Fig.\ref{abc63} and cannot be explained by the first order deviations (\ref{pcor}) meaning that other effect may be comparable.
-Nevertheless, the normalized error per gate, $r\sim 7\cdot 10^{-4}$, estimated from the data presented in Fig. \ref{ben}, remains smaller than the deviations from the Born rule.
+Nevertheless, the normalized error per gate, $r\sim 7\cdot 10^{-4}$, estimated from the data presented in Fig. \ref{ben}, remains smaller than our deviations.
 We conclude that they must have a different origin.
-In addition, if the error is caused by leakage to other states then it is unlikely that it will cause $\theta$-dependent deviation of the same order (at least second order, compare with Bloch-Siegert shift \cite{blochs} and Appendix \ref{apc}).
+In addition, if the error is caused by leakage to other states then it is unlikely that it will cause $\theta$-dependent deviation of the same order (at least second order, see Appendix \ref{apc}).